 Kursalon

 Beyond its regular concerts, the Kursalon is famous for its New Year’s Eve gala events, where guests enjoy a full evening of dining, dancing, and live music, which culminates in a fireworks display over Stadtpark at midnight.
+Tickets here are easier to come by compared with the Musikverein above.
+Check out what’s on offer at the Kursalon this winter.

-There’s no better time to experience Vienna’s legendary coffeehouse culture than in winter.
-When the cold bites, retreating to a warm, inviting café for a steaming cup of coffee and a slice of diabetes just makes sense.
 While many visitors flock to iconic spots like Café Central, Café Landtmann, Café Sacher, and Café Demel, be prepared for long waits and crowds.
 These cafés, while charming, are incredibly popular with tourists, and the last thing you want when its freezing outside is to have to wait in line.

 By the way, don’t feel obliged to order the frankly overrated Sachertorte or Apfelstrudel, as I reckon there are better options.
-For some of my top dessert recommendations, check out my post on Austrian food.
-Anyway, if you want a more authentic and relaxed coffee house experience, check out these much quieter, but no less authentic cafes to avoid the crowds:
+For some of my top Austrian dessert recommendations, do check out my post on Austrian food.

 - Location: Gumpendorfer Straße 11, 1060 Vienna